-- 2206.2.1 Each knockout round has one run per heat. - 2206.2.2 The better ranked competitor following the qualification choses the course. - 2206.2.3 The winner of the heat continues to the next round.
-The diagram above illustrates the starting sequence. - 2206.2.4 The two competitors losing the semi-final compete for the third and fourth place in the small final. - 2206.2.5 If both men and women, or senior and junior compete, all the finals should be run in sequence (small and large finals should be run together).
+- Each knockout round has one run per heat. - 2206.2.2 The better ranked competitor following the qualification choses the course. - 2206.2.3 The winner of the heat continues to the next round.
+The diagram above illustrates the starting sequence. - 2206.2.4 The two competitors losing the semi-final compete for the third and fourth place in the small final. - 2206.2.5 If both men and women, or senior and junior compete, all the finals should be run in sequence, normally women's small final, women's big final, then men's small final and men's big final..